 The MoU signing ceremony took place at The Cyprus Institute’s premises in Athalassa.
 Signing the MoU on behalf of the French Embassy, was the Ambassador of France in Cyprus, H.E.
 Mrs. Salina Grenet-Catalano, and on behalf of The Cyprus Institute, its President Prof. George Christophides.
-Also present at the ceremony were Mr. Emmanuel Mouriez, Director of the French Institute in Cyprus (Institut Français de Chypre - IFC), Mr. Jean-Marie Yhuel, Principal of the Franco-Cypriot school, Dr Michalis Yiangou, Vice President for Operations, Prof. Jean Sciare, Director of CARE-C, Prof. Salvatore Carlucci, Head of the Sustainability and Built Environment Division, and Dr Nicolas Jarraud, Assistant Vice-President for Institute Affairs.
+Also present at the ceremony were Mr. Emmanuel Mouriez, Director of the French Institute in Cyprus (Institut Français de Chypre - IFC), Mr. Jean-Marie Yhuel, Principal of the Franco-Cypriot school, Dr Michalis Yiangou, Vice President for Operations, Prof. Jean Sciare, Director of CARE-C, Prof. Salvatore Carlucci, Head of the Sustainability and Built Environment Division, and Dr Nicolas Jarraud, Assistant Vice-President for International Relations.

 Speaking at the ceremony, Prof. Christophides noted that there is a special relationship between the The Cyprus Institute and the French community and French Institutions including the C2RMF, CNRS, CEA and many others.
 “There is solid ground in order to further enhance the collaboration in many areas of common interest and joint activities in the near future”, he said.